Aryan-CC/Migrating-DB-from-Single-Server-To-Flexible-Postgres/gettingstarted2.md

 ## Task 1: Log in to Azure Portal and verify the pre-deployed resources

+In this task you will be Signing in to Azure Portal.

 1. Open Azure Portal from the desktop by double-clicking on it.

    ![](Images/azure%20portal.png)